cyscale/cyscale.com/src/markdown/blog/2022-05-19-okta-security-best-practices.md

 * You correctly deprovision their account, and
 * They cannot access and make changes to your systems anymore.

 Along with these Okta-centric recommendations, it's essential to ensure that your organization adheres to broader **[cloud security best practices](https://cyscale.com/blog/cloud-data-security-guide/)**.
 Diversifying your security strategies and keeping abreast of best practices in the wider cloud ecosystem provides a layered defense against potential threats.

 <br/>

 Are you following these best practices in your company?

-With [Cyscale](https://cyscale.com/), you can detect drifts from some of these best practices recommended by Okta.
+With [Cyscale - Cloud Security Platform](https://cyscale.com/), you can detect drifts from some of these best practices recommended by Okta.

 Cyscale checks if access to your cloud environment is correctly configured and is implementing the following: